-If you’re one of the few other Americans who despises inefficiency and waste, there is a growing population of “hypermilers” throughout the country who share ideas that encourage efficient driving habits.
-Hypermiling is the art of frugal, efficient driving, and it’s an absolute gem of a hobby.
+As fate would have it, you can do just that!
+There is a growing population of “hypermilers” throughout the country who share ideas that encourage efficient driving habits.
+Hypermiling is the art of intelligent driving, and it’s an absolute gem of a hobby.

-I’ve been hypermiling for close to 6 years now, and I’m still improving my game.
-Like most frugal habits, this one requires careful thought and continuous reflection.
+I’ve been hypermiling for close to 7 years now, and I’m still honing my craft.
+Like most worthwhile habits, this one requires careful thought and continuous reflection.
 The reward for the extra effort behind the wheel is a huge decrease in gasoline consumption and much better mileage on each tank of gas.
 I’m talking 25%+ better than the EPA estimate, and 50%+ better than most other drivers on the road.

 EPA stands for Environmental Protection Agency.
 They rate the fuel efficiency of all cars on the road.
-Most people would love to simply get the EPA estimates, but most hypermilers laugh at those numbers and shoot for much, much better gas mileage.
+Most drivers would love to simply get the EPA estimates, but hypermilers shoot for much, much better gas mileage.

 With the 1998 5-speed Saturn SL1 that I owned before my current car, I would average close to 40MPG-City and 43MPG-Highway.
 That’s crushing the EPA estimates.

 If you’d like to see similar numbers, here is how to do so.

 Plan trips and avoid idle time

 Cars actually use roughly twice as much fuel when the engine is cold.
 And the engine is cold anytime it sits overnight, and twice as cold when it’s freezing outside.
 My small Saturn uses around 0.18 gallons of fuel per hour while idling when warm ($0.63/hour at $3.50 per gallon), and roughly twice that amount when cold.
 That’s low compared to other cars, and big V8 engines can use 4-5x that much fuel at idle.